MBA Programs – The Right Choice

-3. Executive MBA: f you have at least eight years of professional experience, this program is a better option for you.
-It allows you to keep your work schedule, classes are held on the weekends, and you skip the basics that are taught in normal MBAs, moving straight to advanced courses.
+- Executive MBA: If you have at least five years of professional experience, this program is a better option for you.
+It allows you to keep your work schedule, the classes are held full time weekdays as well as weekend options are available, and you skip the basics that are taught in normal MBAs, moving straight to advanced courses.
 Unlike a full time MBA programs, this is a course for people with experience in middle to senior-level management.

 The best MBA programs around the world emphasize on diversity and want a multi-cultural diverse environment filled with people from different countries, cultures, and viewpoints.
 There is a very good reason for this

 - You will learn the value of maintaining a global perspective, and eliminate inherent prejudices.

 - International based organizations will be interested in hiring you as you will acquire valuable skills in international management.

 - You will learn to understand and accept the differences in your fellow students as well as to express your own views and beliefs.

 Will you really get a diverse environment?

 Well, let’s take an example of an international school to see just how much diversity there can be.
 The Rotterdam School of Management in the Netherlands is an international school.
 In the class of 2004, 48% of the students were European, 26% were Asian, and there were a significant number of students from Central and South America, Mexico, and the Middle East.
 An Indian would be a part of the small population of students from Asia that make a little more than a quarter of the whole.
 They would definitely be experiencing a diverse culture environment in such an MBA programs